 Check with a GP if you decide to use herbal remedies.
 Some remedies can react unpredictably with medicines or make them less effective.

 If you have vitiligo, you may find it helpful to join a vitiligo support group.
 It can help you understand more about your condition and come to terms with your skin's appearance.

-Charities, such as The Vitiligo Society, may be able to put you in touch with local support groups (you may need to become a member first).
-Your GP may also be able to suggest a local group.
+Charities such as The Vitiligo Society, may be able to put you in touch with a local support group (you may need to become a member first).
+A GP may also be able to suggest a support group.

 CBT is a type of therapy that aims to help you manage your problems by changing the way you think and behave.

 Many treatments used for vitiligo are unlicensed.
-'Unlicensed' means the medicine's manufacturer hasn't applied for a licence for it to be used to treat your condition.
-The medicine hasn't undergone clinical trials to see whether it's effective and safe in treating your condition.
+"Unlicensed" means the medicine's manufacturer has not applied for a licence for it to be used to treat your condition.
+The medicine has not undergone clinical trials to see whether it's effective and safe in treating your condition.